Sharing is caring!

-Finally, time to share about my country number 85 Suriname, the only country in South America where locals speak Dutch than Spanish!
-So if you are after some insight and a Paramaribo itinerary continue reading.
-And as some of you know, I’m on a quest to visit all UN-recognized countries.
+Finally, time to share about my country number 85 Suriname, the only country in South America where locals speak Dutch and not Spanish!
+So if you are after some insight and a Paramaribo itinerary for 3 days continue reading.
+And as some of you know, I’m on a quest to visit all UN – recognized countries.
 Your support in sharing my blog posts or socials means the world to me!
+So why 3 days only?
+Details below.

 I have written the Paramaribo travel tips after the itinerary below, hope it helps.